jpechane/debezium-utils/sink-demo/README.md

 * You need to locally build a 0.6 Debezium Connect image with
   * Debezium 0.6.0-SNAPSHOT
   * JDBC and ElasticSearch Connectors developed by Confluent
+    * JDBC Drivers must be added into libs directory

 ## Usage
 How to run: